MicrosoftDocs/appcenter-docs/docs/transition/index.md

 #### How can I know if my apps are using HockeySDK?

-To know if your app is using HockeySDK, you will have to either look into your codebase or check for dependencies in Gradle, Podfile, NuGet,etc
+To know if your app is using HockeySDK, you will have to either look into your codebase or check for dependencies in Gradle, Podfile, NuGet, etc.

 #### Can I get an extension on the deadline?